 Reporting entities that provide one or more of these designated services must be registered on AUSTRAC's Remittance Sector Register.

-Fore information about registration see Chapter 5 - Remitter registration requirements.
+Fore information about registration see Chapter 5 - Registration requirements.
 This includes guidance clarifying the obligations of reporting entities where they provide remittance services that are incidental to their core business.

 What are the necessary elements in providing an item 33 designated service?